The Quietest New Year On Earth

-No Phones, TVs or speaking.
-Imagine an entire country staying silent for 24 hours - it's Bali on New Year's Day.
+No Phones, TV's or speaking.
+Imagine an entire country staying silent for 24 hours – it’s Bali on New Year's Day.
+From 2015.

 Black-clad security men stalk the streets hunting down people making noise and silencing them.